UCL/scikit-surgerydocker/.docs/source/repeatable.rst

     docker run img_seg:v1

-**Step 5:** Find the container ID and copy the results from the container to docker host (local computer)
+**Step 5:** Find the container ID and copy the results from the container to current directory

 .. code:: bash

     docker ps -a
-    docker cp <container_ID or container_name>:/opt/app/output_data ./
+    docker cp <container_ID or container_name>:/opt/app/output_data .

 **Step 6:**

     You can upload the image :code:`img_seg:v1` for others to reproduce the results.
-Check the share image section of the tutorial.
+Check the share image section of the workshop.